 If the Mower Mission is to help empower people to become wealthy by giving them a system they can use as a vehicle to get from where they are to where they want to be, what’s up with all the conditions and loopholes?

 Why not just have a 20% commission rate for direct sales you generate and 5% of the sales your referrals generate?
 Easy, simple, straightforward.

 Unless of course you’re trying to make it harder for distributors to actually get paid so you can keep more of the money for yourself…?

 Join Sisel & The Odds Of Failure Are High

 Sisel is a multi-level-marketing company, also referred to as a network marketing company, direct sales company or product-based pyramid scheme.

 And before the loyal Sisel fans out there leave me angry comments, I’m not saying Sisel International is not a legit company…

 But the way the commission plan is structured and the strong emphasis on recruiting new distributors into your downline, there’s no denying Sisel is a product-based pyramid scheme.
 I say ‘product-based’ because they have products which in my opinion are way overpriced, but they do exist.

 The truth is:

-If you want to make any serious money with Sisel and go up the ranks, you’re going to have to recruit.
+If you want to make any serious money with Sisel, you’re going to have to recruit.